Cherreads

 [Time until Lilith breach: 00:00:00]

-The cracked bedrock of extraction point Delta didn't just vibrate; it exploded.
-A mechanical roar tore through the corrupted forest as thousands of tons of ancient, pressurized earth were violently displaced.
-Massive plumes of superheated steam vented from the fissures, turning the pitch-black clearing into a hissing cauldron.
+The cracked bedrock of extraction point Delta exploded.
+A mechanical roar tore through the corrupted forest as thousands of tons of ancient, pressurized earth violently displaced.
+Massive plumes of superheated steam vented from the fissures and turned the pitch-black clearing into a hissing cauldron.

-Lilith was a jarring monument to old-world hubris, a machine that looked like it belonged in a museum rather than a wasteland.
-The massive subterranean drill-train tore through the bedrock, its colossal, diamond-tipped boring apparatus slowing to a grinding halt as the sleek cars behind it locked into place.
-Matte-black corporate steel plated the exterior, rejecting the rust and decay of the surface.
+Lilith was a jarring monument to old-world hubris.
+The machine belonged in a museum rather than a wasteland.
+The massive subterranean drill-train tore through the bedrock.
+Its colossal, diamond-tipped boring apparatus slowed to a grinding halt as the sleek cars behind it locked into place.
+Matte-black corporate steel plated the exterior and rejected the rust and decay of the surface.

-A blast of climate-controlled air rolled out of the cabin, smelling of artificial pine and sanitized ozone.
-It landed on the strike team like an accusation — sickeningly clean against the metallic tang of monster blood and rotting wood coating their skin.
+A blast of climate-controlled air rolled out of the cabin.
+It smelled of artificial pine and bleached freon.
+It hit the strike team like an accusation.
+It felt sickeningly clean against the metallic tang of monster blood and rotting wood coating their skin.

 Showtime, Elias breathed over the mental link.

-Elias and Tyson immediately slumped their shoulders, putting on a performance of battered survivors barely clinging to life.
-They limped up the ramp, Tyson acting as the crutch.
-Will, Maddie, and Don shuffled behind them, heads bowed, hands clasped with fake zip-ties Elias had scored just enough to snap.
+Elias and Tyson slumped their shoulders.
+They put on a performance of battered survivors barely clinging to life.
+They limped up the ramp with Tyson acting as the crutch.
+Will, Maddie, and Don shuffled behind them.
+Their heads were bowed.
+Their hands were clasped with fake zip-ties Elias had scored just enough to snap.

-He wore pristine tactical armor that hadn't seen a single drop of mud.
-His visor was up, revealing a clean-shaven, well-fed face contorted in disgust.
-His hands rested casually on his hips, his sidearm holstered.
-There were no turrets tracking them.
-No snipers.
-The elites simply didn't believe the Surface Trash were capable of complex deception.
+He wore pristine tactical armor untouched by the mud.
+His visor was up and revealed a clean-shaven, well-fed face contorted in disgust.
+His hands rested casually on his hips.
+His sidearm remained holstered.
+The loading deck stood clear of turrets and snipers.
+The elites completely underestimated the Surface Trash.

-"Look at you," the guard sneered, waving a hand to clear the scent of the forest.
-"You're tracking bio-hazard all over the loading deck.
+"Look at you," the guard sneered.
+He waved a hand to clear the scent of the forest.
+"You are tracking bio-hazard all over the loading deck.
 Where is the rest of your sweep team?"

-"Dead," Elias rasped, playing the broken mercenary.
-He coughed, leaning harder on Tyson.
+"Dead," Elias rasped.
+He coughed and leaned harder on Tyson.
 "Ambush.
 A pack of Alphas.
 We barely got the high-value prospects out."

 The guard looked past them at Will, Maddie, and Don.
 His sneer deepened.
 "You lost three million dollars in gear for three dirty surface rats?
 Control is going to have your heads.
-Get inside, and don't touch the upholstery."
+Get inside.
+Do not touch the upholstery."

-The guard reached out, grabbing Elias's forearm to yank him up the final step.
+The guard reached out and grabbed Elias's forearm to yank him up the final step.
 It was the last mistake he ever made.

-The second their forearms locked, Elias's eyes went dead cold.
+Elias's eyes went dead cold the second their forearms locked.
 He activated his class ability.
-His arm didn't just pull; it unnaturally stretched.
-The guard's eyes bulged, his vision filling with the sight of his own death as Elias's flesh elongated like heavy rubber, coiling rapidly around the man's neck like a python.
-Before the guard could draw breath to scream, Elias's hand expanded, the flesh forming an airtight vacuum seal over the guard's mouth and nose.
+His arm stretched with the wet, sickening sound of tearing flesh.
+The guard's eyes bulged.
+His vision filled with the sight of his own death as Elias's flesh elongated and coiled rapidly around the man's neck like a python.
+Elias's hand expanded and formed an airtight vacuum seal over the guard's mouth and nose before the man could draw breath to scream.

 The silence was absolute.
-Using the struggle as a blind spot, Tyson dropped his limp and slipped into the cockpit.
+Tyson dropped his limp and slipped into the cockpit using the struggle as a blind spot.

-Inside, the pilot glanced away from his monitors and froze.
-He slammed his hand toward the dive throttle to plunge Lilith back into the earth, but Tyson lunged.
-His massive hand clamped over the pilot's wrist, crushing the bones against the lever.
+The pilot inside glanced away from his monitors and froze.
+He slammed his hand toward the dive throttle to plunge Lilith back into the earth.
+Tyson lunged.
+His massive hand clamped over the pilot's wrist and shattered the bones against the lever.

-The pilot desperately reached for his hip, drawing a pristine firearm.
+The pilot desperately reached for his hip and drew a pristine firearm.
 He squeezed the trigger once.

 BANG!

-The gunshot was deafening in the enclosed space, the bullet ricocheting off Lilith's heavy interior armor.
-Before the pilot could adjust his aim, Tyson grabbed the man's head and violently wrenched it.
-The crunch of snapping vertebrae echoed out onto the ramp.
+The gunshot was deafening in the enclosed space.
+The bullet ricocheted off Lilith's heavy interior armor.
+Tyson grabbed the man's head and violently wrenched it before the pilot could adjust his aim.
+The wet crunch of snapping vertebrae echoed out onto the ramp.

-Out on the loading deck, the suffocating guard heard the shot and thrashed.
+The suffocating guard heard the shot and thrashed on the loading deck.
 He never cleared his holster.

-Will flexed his wrists, snapping the plastic ties.
-The System sang in his blood, his massive [Dexterity] stat and [Warlord's Fortune] guiding his muscles.
-In a single, seamless blur, a looted dagger slipped from Will's sleeve and was thrown.
+Will flexed his wrists and snapped the plastic ties.
+The System sang in his blood.
+His massive [Dexterity] stat and [Warlord's Fortune] guided his muscles.
+Will threw a looted dagger in a single, seamless blur.
 The blade buried itself to the hilt in the half-inch gap between the guard's collar and helmet.

 "Clear," Tyson grunted from the cockpit.

-The Faction didn't wait for orders.
-Maddie stepped forward, kicking the dead guard's gun away and slamming the panel to seal the ramp.
-Don knelt beside the body, stripping the sidearm and magazines.
+The Faction moved immediately.
+Maddie stepped forward, kicked the dead guard's gun away, and slammed the panel to seal the ramp.
+Don knelt beside the body and stripped the sidearm and magazines.

-"Hand-cannons," Don grunted, tossing the heavy weapons to Will.
-"High caliber, but they only hold four rounds each.
-We've got sixteen bullets total.
+"Hand-cannons," Don grunted.
+He tossed the heavy weapons to Will.
+"High caliber.
+They only hold four rounds each.
+We have sixteen bullets total.
 Barely enough for a skirmish."

 Will caught the matte-black pistols.
 The System chimed.